Viddett/ArnLib/doc/Description.md

 A relative path is also called the [local path](#gen_localPath), e.g.
 "Sys/Discover/This/Service/value".

-Each part in a given path is dynamically added as needed, i.e. any path can be used without explicitly creating each folder in advance.
+Folders that does not already exist in a given path is dynamically added as needed, i.e. any path can be used without explicitly creating each folder in advance.
 <Br><Br>